The Instagram algorithm is what determines when – and if – your posts are shown to other people… and it’s constantly changing.

 3) Encourage ‘saves’

-Something new the Insta algorithm is prioritizing in 2021?
+Something new the Insta algorithm is prioritizing?
 Saves.
 Saving is a relatively new way that users can keep and organize posts they wants to refer back to later, with the option to create and categorize posts into folders similar to Pinterest.
 The save feature is only available for feed content at the moment, and is located just below images/videos and above the caption on the far right.

 Why is Instagram so invested in people saving posts?
 It all goes back to their goal of wanting to keep people using the platform as a resource (and thus, staying on the platform for longer).
 When posts and videos are saved, it gives users a reason to go back into the app to find and use them later, which means one post can keep users coming back into the app time and time again.
 Some ways your business can get people to save your posts?
 Be informative and provide helpful information that will have your followers doing just that.
 A few ideas: share recipes, let people know different ways to use your products/services, share relatable stories, provide helpful tips, share how your products/services can help solve problems, give people ideas for things like holidays, dates, etc. The more beneficial and useful your content, the more likely it is to be saved!